 It is possible for abnormal brain development to result in cerebral palsy though, more often than not, it is a result of injury to the developing brain during the delivery process.
 Some of the causes of cerebral palsy include:

 - Lack of oxygen to the baby’s brain during labor and delivery

 - Intracranial hemorrhage, or bleeding into the brain caused by improper use of delivery assistance tools

 Additionally, there are some risk factors that can increase a baby’s chance of developing cerebral palsy:

 - Breech birth, which occurs when a baby’s buttocks or feet come out first

 - Low birth weight

 Diagnosing Cerebral Palsy

-To properly diagnose cerebral palsy, a doctor will need a child’s complete medical history and will need to perform a physical exam that includes a detailed neurological exam.
-Other tests that will need to be performed include: a electroencephalogram (EEG), a CT scan, an MRI scan, a cranial ultrasound, and a sample of blood.
-If your child’s doctor is able to confirm that he or she has cerebral palsy, you might be referred to a specialist who can test for neurological problems that are often associated with this disorder.
+To properly diagnose cerebral palsy, a doctor will need a child’s complete medical history.
+A full neurological examination will need to be performed as well.
+Other tests that will need to be performed include: a electroencephalogram (EEG), a CT scan, an MRI, a cranial ultrasound, and a blood sample.
+If your child’s doctor is able to confirm that he or she has cerebral palsy, you might be referred to a specialist who will test for neurological problems that are associated with this disorder.

 Treating Cerebral Palsy